 Growing bulbs in containers is easy.
 You can grow virtually any bulb in containers, and you can mix different types of bulbs together, too.

 In fact, it's a lot like growing bulbs in the ground.
-Start with a container with drainage holes so that excess water can escape, and plant your bulbs in the fall.
+Start with a container with drainage holes so that excess water can escape, and plant your bulbs in autumn.
 Most spring-blooming bulbs prefer well-drained soil and will rot and die if their feet are too wet for too long.

 If you want to leave your bulbs outdoors all winter, select a large container that will hold enough soil to insulate the bulbs.
 In the coldest-winter regions, that means a container at least 24 inches in diameter.